microsoft/weblogic-on-azure/coherence/README.md

 * Secondary click on weblogic-cafe in the Project Explorer and choose Run As -> Run on Server.
    * If a dialog appears saying "Select which server to use", select the cluster one, check the "Always use this server when running this project, and click Finish.
 * Once the application runs, Eclise will try to open it up in a browser.
 The browser will fail with a 404.
 This is normal.
 We delibarately did not deploy the appllication to the admin server.
-* In the azure portal go to 'All resources'.
-Enter `<your suffix>` into the filter box and press enter.
+* In the azure portal go to 'Resource groups'.
+Find and click weblogic-cafe-group-`<your suffix>`.
-* Find and click weblogic-cafe-group-`<your suffix>`.
+* Find and click on myAppGateway.
+Copy the DNS name for the Application Gateway.
-*  Under Settings, open Deployments panel.
-   * Scroll down and find deployment whose name starts with something like `oracle.20191007-arm-oraclelinux-wls-cluster`, click the deployment.
-   * Click Outputs
-   * Copy appGatewayURL.
-The application will be available at `<appGatewayURL>`/weblogic-cafe.
+* The application will be available at `<App Gateway DNS>`/weblogic-cafe.

 ## Link to the Coherence Mbean using JConsole
 The Coherence Mbean server will be started in the oldest member of the cluster, so we need to find it.
 [JConsole](https://en.wikipedia.org/wiki/JConsole) is a GUI tool that can monitor remote JVM, and it comes for free with JDK.